geostergiop/CIDA/README.md

 CIDA
 ====

-CIDA, a Critical Infrastructure Dependency Analysis tool, which is based on an extended version of a risk-based methodology [1]–[3] using graph modeling.
+CIDA, a Critical Infrastructure Dependency Analysis tool, which is based on an extended version of a risk-based methodology, using graph modeling.
 CIDA aims to support decision makers to analyze and assess dependency risk paths for complex and large-scale scenarios of interdependent CIs belonging to different sectors.

 Two program versions: